-Corrective jaw surgery is a life-changing procedure, and oral surgeons such as Dr. Straw and Dr. Goo are uniquely qualified to reconstruct the jaws and ensure they heal properly.
+Corrective jaw surgery is a life-changing procedure, and oral surgeons such as Dr. Straw is uniquely qualified to reconstruct the jaws and ensure they heal properly.
 Orthodontics alone can correct bite problems, but an oral surgeon is needed when the jaws need to be repositioned.

 Benefits of Orthognathic Surgery

 Jaw surgery provides many benefits to the patient, including:

 - Improve breathing ability

 - Treat facial trauma

 Patients require orthognathic surgery for a number of reasons, including traumatic injuries, birth deformities, or developmental issues.
 If you are experiencing any of these symptoms, we encourage you to contact our office to schedule an appointment: